Q. What is the current cost of tuition at the U-M?

 A. The university continues to increase financial aid funding and aggressively cut operating costs to protect the academic experience.

 Increasing financial aid: The university remains committed to providing financial aid that makes a U-M education accessible for qualified students from all socioeconomic backgrounds.
-During the last five years, the university has increased financial aid by an average rate of 10.1 percent.
-During that same time the average annual tuition rate increase has been 4.5 percent.
+During the last five years, the university has increased financial aid by an average rate of 11.7 percent.
+During that same time period, the average annual tuition rate increase has been 3.0 percent for in-state lower division and 3.7 percent for out-of-state lower division rates.

 About 70 percent of undergraduate students who are Michigan residents and 50 percent of out-of-state students receive some form of financial aid.

-Aggressively cutting costs: In the face of historic reductions in state funding, the university is saving tens of millions annually through such measures as reducing energy consumption and asking employees to contribute more to their health benefit programs.
+Aggressively cutting costs: In the face of historic reductions in state funding, the university is saving tens of millions annually through such measures as reducing energy consumption, offering low-demand classes less often, leveraging IT to reduce costs and asking employees to contribute more to their health benefit programs.

-Since 2004, the university has trimmed or reallocated $235 million in recurring expenses in the general fund budget.
-The 2012-13 budget contains more than $30 million in reductions or reallocations, which is the first step in an ongoing commitment to identify an additional $120 million in savings by 2017.
+Since 2004, the university has trimmed or reallocated $289 million in recurring expenses in the general fund budget.
+The 2014-15 budget contains more than $24 million in reductions or reallocations.

 All of this is being done carefully to preserve the high-quality teaching, service and research that contribute to the world-class education our students deserve and expect.